Minimum Resource Threshold Policy Under Partial Interference: Simulation

-Since the estimation procedures for the two OMARs, $\LB_\OV^*$ and $\LB_\SO^*$, are nearly identical except for the difference in the loss functions $\loss_\OV$ and $\loss_\SO$ associated with each OMAR, we focus on $\LB_\OV^*$.
-For the direct rule, we unify the dimension of $\bX_i$ with $\mbX_i$, use the SVM described above, run 10-fold cross-validation for the SVM parameters, and do median-adjustment from 5 cross-fitted estimators, where each cross-fitted estimator is also median-adjusted from 3 undersampled estimators.
-To obtain the indirect rule, we use two methods to estimate $\mu$, a linear regression with main and second-order interaction terms of $(\mA_i, \mbX_i)$ regularized by the Lasso penalty \citep{Tibshirani1996} and random forests \citep{Breiman2001}; these methods are referred to as Lasso and RF, respectively.
-For the target $\thr$, we vary between $0.67$ and $0.73$, which matches the range in the data analysis.
-We evaluate the performance of each method on a test set with 200 clusters.
-We repeat this entire process 50 times and obtain 10000 OMAR estimates for each method and $\thr$.
+Since the estimation procedures for $\LB_\OV^*$ and $\LB_\SO^*$ are nearly identical, we focus on $\LB_\OV^*$.
+For the direct approach, we unify the dimension of $\bX_i$ with $\mbX_i = \sum_{j} \bX_{ij} /\NI_i$, use the SVM described above, run 10-fold cross-validation for the SVM parameters, and do median-adjustment from 5 cross-fitted estimators, where each cross-fitted estimator is also median-adjusted from 3 undersampled estimators.
+For the indirect approach, we use two methods to estimate $\mu$, a linear regression model with $(\mA_i, \mbX_i)$ as regressors regularized by a Lasso penalty \citep{Tibshirani1996} and random forests \citep{Breiman2001}; these methods are referred to as Lasso and RF, respectively.
+For the target $\thr$, we vary between $0.67$ and $0.73$, which matches the observed range in the application in Section \ref{sec:SenegalData}.
+We evaluate the performance of each method on a test set consisting of 200 blocks.
+We repeat this entire process 50 times and, therefore, obtain 10000 {\OURR} estimates for each method and $\thr$.

-Figure \ref{fig-1} shows the squared deviations between the estimated and the true OMARs.
-Our direct rule shows the best performance where its squared deviation between the predicted and the true OMARs is generally the smallest across all threshold values $\thr$.
+Figure \ref{fig-1} shows the squared deviations between the estimated and the true {\OURR}s.
+The direct approach shows the best performance where its squared deviation between the predicted and the true {\OURR}s is generally the smallest across all threshold values $\thr$.

-Next, we assess the methods using the following classification performance measures: accuracy, two-sided F1 score, and the Matthews correlation coefficient (MCC) \citep{MCC}; see Section \ref{sec:classification} of the Supplementary Material for details.
+Next, we assess the methods using the following classification performance measures: accuracy, two-sided F1 score, and the Matthews correlation coefficient (MCC) \citep{MCC}; see Section \ref{sec:supp-classification} of the Supplementary Material for details.
 For every classification performance measure, a larger value means better performance.
 Figure \ref{fig-2} shows the result for each method.
-We also plot the true OMAR for comparison.
-The true OMAR performs the best across the different measures of performance and all thresholds $\thr$, justifying that the measures are meaningful for evaluating the performance of the rules.
-Among the estimated rules, the direct rule generally performs well across most $\thr$ and the three performance measures.
-Combined with Figure \ref{fig-1}, we would generally recommend our direct rule in terms of bias and classification performance measures.
+We also plot the true {\OURR}\ for comparison.
+The true {\OURR}\ performs the best across the different performance measures and all thresholds $\thr$, justifying that the measures are meaningful for evaluating the performance of the policies.
+Among the estimated policies, the direct approach generally performs well across most $\thr$ and the three performance measures.
+Combined with Figure \ref{fig-1}, we would generally recommend the direct approach in terms of bias and performance measures based on classification.